-This month I’ve been busy with awareness and advocacy work, and have also been asked to mention a couple of crowdfunding campaigns, so it would be great if you could check out and share some or all of this stuff.
+This month I’ve been involved with a variety of accessibility, awareness and advocacy work, and have also been asked to mention a couple of crowdfunding campaigns.
+So it would be great if you could check out and share some or all of this stuff.

 So this month I had the opportunity to test out Virtual Reality (VR) and a little bit of Augmented Reality (AR), giving feedback on the menus, accessibility and display settings, and general use of the software and hardware.
 This wasn’t for a specific developer – rather, this was part of university research to try and suggest accessibility guidelines for the technology.
 On the internet, for example, the Web Content Accessibility Guidelines (WCAG) provide a common standard for people to follow when developing websites.
 But there’s no such equivalent for VR & AR, so this study is hopefully a step towards creating such guidance.

 Having never tried VR before, I didn’t know how well I’d be able to use it or if I’d get motion sickness as some people do.
 But, with a bit of help from the researchers when I needed it, I was still able to interact with each game quite well.
 So it wasn’t a strain on the eyes, and I didn’t feel any nausea at all.
 Granted, each session in the headset was very short, because we took frequent breaks to discuss what I thought of each experience, and none of the games were intense or fast-moving, so it wasn’t a full-on extensive test.
 But even so, it was enough to give me confidence that I can use and enjoy VR if it’s made accessible.